MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/number-of-user-mode-crashes-in-top-microsoft-apps-normalized-by-usage-in-year-long-scale.md

 ms.localizationpriority: medium
 ---

-# Number of user mode crashes in top Microsoft apps, normalized by usage, in a year-long scale
+# Number of user mode crashes in top Microsoft apps

 ## Description

 When users open and use applications, their graphics components will process the apps’ visual information and display the rendered view on the user’s screen.
 This measure is monitoring how often top Microsoft apps are crashing, in relation to the runtime of those applications on all devices with the driver.
 If an application crashes, the user must wait for it to recover before being able to use it again.

+This measure is normalized by usage, in a year-long scale.

 ## Measure attributes